 Steven Moore is Bartlett Cocke Regents Professor of Architecture and Planning at the University of Texas at Austin where he teaches design and interdisciplinary courses related to the philosophy, history, and application of sustainable technology.
 Before completing his Ph.D. in 1997, Moore was the Design Principal of Moore/Weinrich Architects in Maine (1970-96).
 At UT, he served as Director of the Graduate Program in Sustainable Design (2000-2016), founded the Graduate Portfolio Program in Sustainability (2005), and is Co-founder of the University of Texas, Center for Sustainable Development.
 Moore is a Fellow of the National Endowment for the Arts, a Loeb Fellow of the Harvard Graduate School of Design, the recipient of an Individual Scholar Award from the National Science Foundation.
 He is the author of many articles, book chapters and seven books on the topic of sustainable architecture and urbanism.
 Moore’s most recent book, co-authored with Barbara B. Wilson, is Questioning Architectural Judgment: The Problem of Codes in the United States.
-The second Edition of Pragmatic Sustainability: Dispositions for Adaptation, will appear in July 2016.
+A second Edition of Pragmatic Sustainability: Dispositions for Critical Adaptation, will appear in July 2016.

 Pragmatic Sustainability: Theoretical and Practical Tools.
 1st Edition.
 New York, Routledge.
 (2010)

 Sustainable Architectures: Natures and Cultures in Europe and North America.
 Simon Guy and Steven A. Moore eds.
 Routledge: London (2005)

 Full text available on-line to UT students and faculty via NetLibrary

 Alternative Routes to the Sustainable City: Austin, Curitiba, and Frankfurt

 published 2007 Rowman & Littlefield